dakshbhatt21/a-computer-engineer/README.md

 - Draw circle shape in ImageView in Android
 - Limit number range in EditText using InputFilter in Android
 - Resize image during decode from File to Bitmap in Android(to prevent OutOfMemory error)
+- Various material designs for Button in Android